hanabi/hanabi.github.io/Reference.md

 * When this occurs, even if the clue looks like an ordinary *Save Clue*, it **must** be a *Play Clue*, since the player who was doing it was *Occupied*.
 * Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!
 * Note that the concept of being *Occupied* generalizes to lots of different kind of moves.
 For example, when an *Occupied* player clues an off-chop 5, it is certainly not a *5 Stall* - it must be an *Occupied 5 Pull*!

-### The Layered Gentleman's Discard

-* One great reason to want to do a *Gentleman's Discard* is if the card you are discarding is also behind playable cards.
-This is similar to a *Layered Finesse*, only it was initiated by a discard instead of a clue.
-* For example, in a 3-player game:
-  * It is the first turn and nothing is played on the stacks.
-  * Alice clues number 1 to Cathy, touching one 1.
-  * Bob clues red to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
-  * Cathy discards the known red 1 as a *Gentleman's Discard*.
-  * Alice blind-plays her *Finesse Position* card as red 1, but it is green 1.
-  * Alice knows that she is promised the red 1, so she will blind-play her slot 2 on her next turn.

 ### The Trash Push